-One of my favorite things to do at a fire is when we are second due to a really good job, and we have to go to the floor above.
+One of my favorite things to do when we are second due to a really good fire is going to the floor above.
 The floor above is one of the most dangerous places to be at a job.
 It has the chances of being very hot and be total lights out.
 But it’s an extremely important position to have a crew at.

 If it’s the most dangerous for us, it’s even worse for the civilians.
 We need to be there for them.